 The existing Law on the promotion the use of energy from renewable sources (no. 10 as of 26.02.2016) provides the primary legal framework for the Guarantee of Origin /GoO/ system.
 According to the law, electricity produced from RES is commercialized on a contractual basis at tariffs approved/ established by ANRE and on the basis of the guarantee of origin, issued by the Central Electricity Supplier.
 The procedures related to GoO issuance and use, as well as the structure of a GoO is established in the Regulation approved by ANRE.
 The GoOs are issued and used in accordance with the Regulation on guarantees of origin for electricity produced from renewable energy sources, approved by ANRE in 2017 (ANRE Resolution No 376 of 28.09.2017).

 According to the provisions of the Law and Regulation mentioned above, the guarantees of origin for the electricity produced from renewable energy sources are issued by the central electricity supplier at the request of eligible RES-E producer.
-The guarantee of origin for each MWh produced issued by the CES will contain at least the following information:
+The guarantee of origin for each MWh produced issued by the CES contains at least the following information:

-- date and country of issue, issuer and unique identification number; - the renewable energy source from which the electricity was produced and the time it was produced (start and end date of production); - the name / name of the E-RES producer to which the guarantee of origin has been issued: - location, type and installed capacity of the power plant that produced the respective electricty amount; - whether and to what extent the E-RES producer has benefited from a support scheme or other support measure for the production of a particular electricity unit and the type of support scheme or support measure concerned; - the date on which the respective power plant was put into operation; - share of E-RES for hybrid power plants.
+• date and country of issue, issuer and unique identification number;

+- the renewable energy source from which the electricity was produced and the time it was produced (start and end date of production); - the name / name of the E-RES producer to which the guarantee of origin has been issued; - location, type and installed capacity of the power plant that produced the respective electricity amount; - whether and to what extent the E-RES producer has benefited from a support scheme or other support measure for the production of a particular electricity unit and the type of support scheme or support measure concerned; - the date on which the respective power plant was put into operation; - share of E-RES for hybrid power plants.

 ANRE keeps records and supervises the issuance, transfer, withdrawal and usage of electronic guarantees of origin, according to the Regulation approved in this regard.
+The draft law amending the Law Law 10/2016 provides that ANRE will replace the CES on issuing the GoOs.